awsdocs/ec2-image-builder-user-guide/doc_source/manage-shared-resources.md

 To unshare a component, image, or recipe, the consumer cannot have any dependencies on them\.
 The consumer must remove any dependencies on the shared resources before the owner can unshare them\.

 **To unshare a shared component, image, or recipe that you own using the AWS Resource Access Manager console**
-See [Updating a Resource Share](https://docs.aws.amazon.com/ram/latest/userguide/working-with-sharing.html#working-with-sharing-update) in the AWS Resource Access Manager User Guide\.
+See [Updating a Resource Share](https://docs.aws.amazon.com/ram/latest/userguide/working-with-sharing.html#working-with-sharing-update) in the *AWS RAM User Guide*\.

 **To unshare a shared component, image, or recipe that you own using the AWS CLI**
 Use the [disassociate\-resource\-share](https://docs.aws.amazon.com/cli/latest/reference/ram/disassociate-resource-share.html) command to stop sharing the resource\.